nhjjr/cbptools/docs/source/getting_started/validation.rst

 :contains: Checks if a value (i.e., list or string) contains a required part.
 For example, data set files that are
     subject specific must contain the `{participant_id}` wildcard.

-:allowed: Checks if the field consists only out of allowed values, which are represented as a list.
-For
+:allowed: Checks if the field consists only of allowed values, which are represented as a list.
+For example, when
-    example, when selecting a clustering algorithm, the field's allowed values are [kmeans, spectral, hierarchical].
+    selecting a clustering algorithm, the field's allowed values are [kmeans, spectral, agglomerative].

 :min: Checks if the field is above the minimum allowed value.
 This only works with integer and float type values.

-:max: Checks if the field is above the maximum allowed value.
+:max: Checks if the field is below the maximum allowed value.
 This only works with integer and float type values.

 :minlength: Checks if the field is above a minimum required length.
 For strings, this means the number of characters
     must be above this value.
 For lists and other iterables, this means the number of items must be above this value.